How to Remove Ransomware

 Like most things, there isn't a magic bullet for ransomware removal.
 The best solution would be prevention.
 That said, there are some options in terms of tools that we can leverage to punch back at ransomware.

-• Windows Defender can be used as more of a preventative tool.
+• Microsoft Defender can be used as more of a preventative tool.
 It features real-time protection, cloud-based threat detection, and behavioral analysis to identify and block malicious activity before it can encrypt files.

 • No More Ransom Project offers decryption tools, depending on the ransomware variant.